 Why it works: Sandwiches are a classic lunch food for good reason — they are easy to make and travel well!
 The combination of bread and protein from deli meat or nut/seed butter will keep your little one full and satisfied.
 Try adding leftovers from dinner the night before to reduce food waste.

 Most toddlers need three meals and two snacks a day to meet their nutrition needs, so snacks can feel like a big part of the day!
 Snacks should be balanced just like meals, and when possible, should be eaten at a table.
 If it helps, think of a snack as a mini meal.

 Reach for whole food options when possible, but know that it’s OK to serve packaged snacks now and then, too.

 Preparation: Blend together your choice of ingredients.
 If it’s within your budget, consider preparing smoothie packs from a company like Bumpin Blends or Daily Harvest to save time.

 Why it works: Many toddlers love to drink smoothies — and help make them!
 They're a great way to bump up fruits and veggies in the diet too.

 Dip (hummus, ranch, guacamole, etc.)

-Preparation: Place veggies on a plate with dip of choice.
+Preparation: Place veggies on a plate with the dip of choice.